MikeHopley/ftl-ships-strategy/index.md

 ## Stealth A

 Time your volley precisely.
 It's often best to wait a moment before firing the Dual Lasers, so that the Mini Beam damages engines to increase the chance of the second laser hitting.
+When possible, start firing the Dual Lasers before cloaking.
+The Mini Beam can hit four rooms on many ships.

 Your weapons are strong initially, but slot-inefficient.
 You'll probably replace one of them eventually, and it's difficult to choose which.
 If you're hacking shields, maybe keep the Mini Beam; otherwise, maybe keep the Dual Lasers.